 Community Core Leaders Development Program (Core)

-- Activities for Elderly People Course: “Necessary cooperation for supporting elderly people in local community”
+- Activities for Elderly People Course: “Life of elderly people with motivation in life”

-- Activities for Persons with Disabilities Course: “Further development of social participation of persons with disabilities in local community”
+- Activities for Persons with Disabilities Course: “Support for social participation of persons with disabilities”

-- Activities for Youth Course: “Development of human resource to support growth of children and young people”
+- Activities for Youth Course: “Nature of development of youth workers”

-Delegation from Japan were sent to the UK (Activities for Elderly People Course), Finland (Activities for Persons with Disability Course) and Germany (Activities for Youth Course) from October 9 to 18, 2016.
+Delegation from Japan were sent to Germany (Activities for Elderly People Course), UK (Activities for Persons with Disability Course) and Austria (Activities for Youth Course) from October 11 to 22, 2015.
 During the Program they visited institutions related to the respective courses and had discussions.

-Foreign participants who are active in the fields of elderly people, persons with disabilities and youth from the UK, Finland, and Germany were invited to Japan from February 14 to 28, 2017.
+Foreign participants who are active in the fields of elderly people, persons with disabilities and youth from Germany, UK, and Austria were invited to Japan from February 23 to March 8, 2016.
 During the program they are participated in NPO Management Forum and Local Program with respect to each courses and had discussions.

 NPO Management Forum